Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool creates a PDF with an embedded /Sig AcroForm placeholder for digital signing, and explicitly distinguishes it from the sibling sign_pdf tool by noting it's optional and listing specific customization scenarios.
+The description clearly states the tool creates a PDF with an embedded /Sig AcroForm placeholder for digital signing.
+It uses a specific verb (create) and resource (PDF with signature placeholder), and distinguishes itself from the sibling sign_pdf tool by explaining when to use this tool vs. letting sign_pdf auto-inject the placeholder.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.